andrewtheguy/web3storage/README.md

 # requires nodejs 16 or some other ways for unhandled rejection to terminate the program properly
 npx -p @andrewtheguy/web3storage storetoweb3 path_to_upload --name=filename_for_web3.storage (optional) --wrap-directory=yes or no (optional)

-# if you don't have node 16 installed, use the embedded nodejs
-npx -p @andrewtheguy/web3storage node storetoweb3 ...
 ```

 # upload existing car file